taig/communicator/README.md

 > **Please Note**
 > Latest Android SDK versions prevent you from performing HTTP requests on the main thread because it will block your
 > UI and therefore lead to a bad user experience.
-Wrap your requests with an `AsyncTask` and you're ready to request stuff.
+Place your requests within an `AsyncTask` and you're ready to request
+> internets.

 ... more to come.